Cross-Framework Mapping

 TISAX-ISM-04Supplier and Third-Party Management

-NIST-CSF-ID.IM-04Incident response plans and other cybersecurity plans are established and maintained
+NIST-CSF-ID.IM-04Incident response plans and other cybersecurity plans that affect operations are established, communicated, maintained, and improved

 TISAX-TECH-04Incident Management

-NIST-CSF-ID.RA-10Critical suppliers are assessed on the basis of their risk3 targets
+NIST-CSF-ID.RA-10Critical suppliers are assessed prior to acquisition3 targets

 TISAX-IS-03Third-Party Risk Management